 Kidderminster Town Centre Public Space Protection Order - Alcohol consumption

 The Public Spaces Protection Order (PSPO) has been in place since August 2015 and covers shown on the map.
-Is was extended for a further 3 years in August 2018.
+It was extended for a further three years in August 2018 and August 2021.

 This PSPO is intended to tackle street drinking and related nuisance behaviour in Kidderminster Town Centre by providing police, police community support officers and council officers (where designated) with certain powers.